 (Classroom-joining requires reservation of both IHL rooms 413 and 415.)

-The Heyer Conference Room is the less versatile, but slightly more elegant of the SCC's Breakout rooms.
-The room has a white board and is equiped with 1 phone line and 2 data connections.
-Unlike the seminar room, the Heyer Conference Room is much brighter due to the natural lighting from its two windows.
+The Heyer Conference Room has a white board and is equiped with 1 phone line and 2 data connections.
+Three windows on two sides of the room give natural lighting.
 This room is ideal for smaller meetings that do not require the use of technology.
 It is also unique in that it is the only room equipped with a Polycom Soundstation phone for conference calls.

 Room Capacity: 10 seats.

-Should your event require technology in either the seminar room or in the Heyer Conference Room, please contact James Hartstein (848-932-5930) as early as possible.
+Should your event require technology in the Heyer Conference Room, please contact James Hartstein (848-932-5930) as early as possible.
 Because our resorces are limited we may be unable to supply the needed equipment, requiring you to bring your own laptop and data projector.
 If you choose to use your own laptop and your presentation requires an internet connection, you will need to configure your laptop as follows:

 - Hardware: Must support VGA output or corresponding Macintosh technology (if presenter wants to project images), and should have a network card or PC card (network card & modem) that has an RJ45 jack and supports 10baseT.
 If using a Mac, please be sure to bring the VGA output adapter that Apple should have supplied with your computer.